teutobod/CarND-Vehicle-Detection/project_writeup.md

 As it can be seen by my [project video result](./videos/project_video_ouput.mp4) the pipeline still produces some false positives especially in scenes with high image contrast (e.g. transition into shadow).

-The false positives rate could be improved by filtering detections of each frames over time (e.g. using a kalman filter).
+The false positives rate could be improved by filtering detections of each frames over time.
+This could be implemented by a moving average on the heat map or by using or more advanced approach like kalman filter.

-Further fine tuning the extracted features, e.g. combining different color spaces and thresholds like ist was done in the advanced lane finding project, might also improve the overall detection performance.
+Further fine tuning the extracted features, e.g. combining different color spaces and thresholds like it was done in the advanced lane finding project,

 Another drawback of the current pipeline is that it migth detect vehicles on the oncoming lanes.
 To prevent this I suggest to apply a trapezial filter mask on the image to search for vehicle in right lanes only.